 If your startup business has received outside equity investment, and you are spending it on a monthly basis, that is your burn rate or amount you are spending each month as a pre-revenue company.
 If you had customer revenue last month or last quarter, and you anticipate this to continue in the future, you can reasonably assume a monthly or quarterly run rate of revenue going forward by indicating that amount per month or per quarter.
 If neither of these situations apply to your startup, it is fair to indicate “0.”

 Vogt Awards recipients will work with the Vogt organizers to develop a budget and commercialization plan.
 Funds may be used for product development, marketing and other expenses.
-The funds cannot be used to pay down debt.
+The funds cannot be used to pay down prior debt.
 The funds will be delivered in two tranches, after itemized receipts are approved for the spend of the previous tranche.
 Each tranche is subject to approval.
 Specific information regarding the use of funds can be found above.